MKY01/Portfolio/R/README.md

 # R
-This is a portfolio of my work using the R programming language
+These are examples of my work using the R programming language